 International Public Health

 Our new Bachelor of International Public Health (BIPH) is the only international public health undergraduate program in Australia that is offered fully online.
-A PluS Alliance initiative, it is designed to develop solutions to global challenges with social impact.
+The program is a PluS Alliance initiative and is designed to develop solutions to global challenges with social impact.
 Focusing on 21st century best practice, this online degree will transform public health in an increasingly globalised world.

 UNSW Medicine offers Clinical Clerkships (electives) via our clinical teaching hospitals to non-UNSW medical students.
 The Clerkship placement provides students the opportunity to further develop knowledge and skills in their selected discipline.
 Successful applicants will attend clinics, ward rounds and with permission, record the history and perform physical examinations of patients in the wards.
 If the clerkship placement is during a medicine teaching period, lectures and tutorials in the clinical school may also be available.